Solutions-Nitriques/jQuery-sizing/README.md

 Ex.:

+	// jQuery plugin
-	// Modifies the targeted node and returns the jQuery object.
+	// Modifies the targeted node and returns the target jQuery object.
 	// N.B. options parameter is always ommitable since all
 	// plugins have default values.
 	// N.B.2.
 When working with images, it is always better